getdatanaut/openmcp/README.md

-# OpenMpc
+# OpenMcp

-OpenMpc is a toolkit for working with the Model Context Protocol (MCP), providing a suite of packages to build, connect, and manage MCP servers and clients.
+OpenMcp is a toolkit for working with the Model Context Protocol (MCP), providing a suite of packages to build, connect, and manage MCP servers and clients.

 ## Packages

 ### [@openmcp/manager](packages/manager)

-OpenMpc manager effectly acts as a "host" application, and makes it easy to manage configuration, connections, and tool calling between many MPC clients and many MPC servers.
+OpenMcp manager effectly acts as a "host" application, and makes it easy to manage configuration, connections, and tool calling between many MPC clients and many MPC servers.

 It is runtime agnostic, and works in the browser, node, and edge environments such as Cloudflare.